An equivalence between two models of $\infty$-categories of enriched presheaves: Introduction

 \section{Introduction}

 Gepner-Haugseng \cite{article} develop a theory of enriched $\infty$-categories and extend many structural results from enriched category theory to enriched $\infty$-category theory.
-They define \cite[Definition 4.3.1.]{article} $\infty$-categories and more generally $\infty$-precategories enriched in a non-symmetric $\infty$-operad $\mV$ with fixed space of objects $\X$ as a many object version of associative algebras in $\mV$.
-Precisely, they define $\mV$-enriched $\infty$-precategories with space of objects $\X$ - under the name categorical algebras in $\mV$ - as algebras in $\mV$ over a generalized non-symmetric $\infty$-operad $\Ass_\X \to \Ass$.
-The latter agrees with the associative $\infty$-operad when $\X$ is contractible.
+For any non-symmetric $\infty$-operad $\mV$ the authors define $\mV$-enriched $\infty$-precategories - under the name categorical algebras in $\mV$- as a many object version of associative algebras in $\mV$ \cite[Definition 4.3.1.]{article}.
+Moreover they associate to any $\mV$-enriched $\infty$-precategory a Segal space \cite[Definition 5.1.13]{article} and define $\mV$-enriched $\infty$-categories as those $\mV$-enriched $\infty$-precategories whose associated Segal space is complete \cite[Definition 5.2.2.]{article}.
+Gepner-Haugseng define these many object versions of associative algebras as algebras over a many object version of the associative $\infty$-operad: they construct for every space $\X$ a generalized non-symmetric $\infty$-operad $\Ass_\X$, which agrees with the associative $\infty$-operad if $\X$ is contractible, and define $\mV$-enriched $\infty$-precategories with space of objects $\X$ as $\Ass_\X$-algebras in $\mV$ \cite[Definition 2.4.5.]{article}.

+Haugseng \cite{haugseng_2016} defines profunctors of enriched $\infty$-categories as a many object version of bi-modules.
+To define these many object versions of bi-modules he extends the generalized non-symmetric $\infty$-operad $\Ass_\X$ to a generalized $\BM$-operad: (generalized) $\BM$-operads were studied by Lurie \cite[4.3.1]{lurie.higheralgebra} and Haugseng \cite{haugseng_2016} to describe weak bi-actions of two (generalized) non-symmetric $\infty$-operads on an $\infty$-category, a weakening of a bi-action of two monoidal $\infty$-categories on an $\infty$-category.
+To define enriched profunctors Haugseng constructs for every spaces $\X,\Y$ a generalized $\BM$-operad $\BM_{\X,\Y} $ that encodes a weak bi-action of $\Ass_\X,\Ass_\Y$ on the space $\X \times \Y$ and agrees with the final $\BM$-operad governing bi-modules if $\X,\Y$ are contractible \cite[Definition 4.1.]{haugseng_2016}.
+He defines $\mV$-enriched profunctors from a $\mV$-enriched $\infty$-precategory with space of objects $\X$ to a $\mV$-enriched $\infty$-precategory with space of objects $\Y$ as $\BM_{\X,\Y}$-algebras in $\mV$ \cite[Definition 4.3.]{haugseng_2016}.